 We need to believe that we will find a way to eradicate this disease (as well as many other serious and non-serious ones) in the years ahead.

-After all, one never knows, as there have been plenty of cures which were discovered unexpectedly and suddenly.
+After all, one never knows, as there have been plenty of cures that were discovered unexpectedly and suddenly.
 In the meantime, those who have diabetes need to keep their chin up and lead as actively and normally as they can.